-This Easy Korean Beef is a little bit sweet, a little bit spicy, a budget-friendly way to enjoy the flavors of Korean BBQ.
-It’s perfect for busy weeknights, ready in under 30 minutes!
+This Easy Korean Beef recipe is ready in under 30 minutes!
+It is a little bit sweet, a little bit spicy, and a whole lot of delicious.
+This budget-friendly recipe is a simple way to enjoy the flavors of Korean BBQ at home!

-If you like to eat from scratch, with ridiculously easy recipes that pack a ton of flavor, you are going to LOVE this Easy Korean Beef!
+If you like to eat from scratch, with ridiculously easy recipes that pack a ton of flavor, you are going to LOVE this homemade Korean Beef recipe!

-I can have this Korean beef ready to set on the table in about twenty-five minutes.
+I love the deep, satisfying flavor of Korean BBQ, but I prefer making it with ground beef.
+Why?
+Even though this isn’t “traditional,” this type of meat is easier to get, less expensive, and cooks much more quickly.
+I can have this Korean beef ready to set on the table in about 25 minutes.
 With minimal ingredients and just a little mincing and slicing, this meal comes together easily.

-While the ground beef is browning on the stove top, mince some fresh garlic and ginger.
+Mince garlic and ginger: While the ground beef is browning, mince some fresh garlic and ginger.
 And when I say “some”, I actually mean “quite a bit”.
 I’m very fond of both these ingredients, and tend to use more than most people.
 Garlic and ginger make me happy, and that’s all I really care about!